ieiriyuki/ud_data_engineer/project5/README.md

 1. **Staging operation**: Using StageToRedshiftOperator, these operations load log and song data in S3 to staging tables
 1. **Load songplays**: Insert data into the fact table of songplays from staging tables
 1. **Load dimension tables**: Insert data into the dimension tables of users, artists, songs and time
-1. **Data check**: Count the numbers of rows and distinct keys in the tables
+1. **Data Quality check**: Count the numbers of rows and distinct keys in the tables
 1. **End execution**: DummyOperator to represent the end of pipelines

 ## Execution of Data Pipelines